 Wine regions

-Even though grapes are grown in all states, you find the majority of vineyards in the eastern part of Austria.
-The main wine-producing states are Lower Austria, Vienna, Burgenland, and Styria.
-Moreover, all the different wine regions have their distinctive characteristics owing to the soil, location, and climate.
-These factors combined with local culinary traditions and extraordinary natural beauty offer the traveller a wide choice of wine holidays.
+Even though grapes are grown in all states, most vineyards are in the eastern part of Austria.
+Lower Austria, Vienna, Burgenland, and Styria are the primary wine-producing states.
+Moreover, all the different wine regions have distinctive characteristics due to the soil, location, and climate.
+These factors, combined with local culinary traditions and extraordinary natural beauty, offer the traveller a wide choice of wine holidays.

 Favourites

-One of my favourite regions is the Wachau, located about 100 km west of Vienna in the Danube Valley.
+One of my favourite regions is Wachau, located about 100 km west of Vienna in the Danube Valley.
 Wachau is prized for its picture-perfect landscape.
 It is known for picturesque villages, mediaeval castles and vineyards.
-The easiest way to visit is by car, but it can also be enjoyed from a cruise ship on the Danube.
+The easiest way to visit is by car, which can also be enjoyed from a cruise ship on the Danube.
 Alternatively, on a bike along the bicycle trail that runs all along the river.
 Likewise, I love travelling in the “Volcano land” region in south-eastern Styria.
-The region’s green rolling hills, dotted with villages, farms and vineyards are a delight for any traveller.
+The region’s green rolling hills, dotted with villages, farms and vineyards, delight any traveller.
 If you are looking for quality wines from small family-run vineyards combined with genuine Styrian culture, this is the place for you.
-Nonetheless, these are only a couple of examples and Austria’s different wine regions all have their special flair.
+Nonetheless, these are only a few examples, and Austria’s wine regions have a unique flair.

 ADVERTISEMENT